cpbotha/vxdesktops.ahk/README.md

 # vxdesktops.ahk

-This a collection of AutoHotkey scripts with which you can switch directly to Windows 10 / 11 virtual desktops with `RightAlt-NUM`.
+This a collection of AutoHotkey scripts with which you can switch directly to Windows 10 / 11 virtual desktops with `Ctrl+Alt+NUM`.
 Your currently active desktop number will be shown in the systray.

 ![vxdesktops numbered systray icon](screenshots/vxdesktops-screenshot-2022-02-23.png)